 WHY CORAL REEFS MATTER

-When I dove ‘Jardines de la Reina’ in Cuba, I was overwhelmed by what I saw – an amazingly diverse and healthy ocean ecosystem.
+In ‘Jardines de la Reina’ in Cuba, I was overwhelmed by what I saw – an amazingly diverse and healthy ocean ecosystem on each dive.
 Cuba is impacted by global factors affecting all the world’s oceans, yet in that reef system there were fish the size of small cars swimming by Seussical towers of corals.
 On every dive, we saw schools of sharks, small and large fish, turtles and colorful corals of many species.
 Off-shore Cuban waters are without pesticides, fertilizers, and recreational recklessness, without widespread pollution and careless construction so even with global warming and ocean acidification some reefs can find ways survive.

 Coral reefs are the most diverse ecosystems on earth, the backbone of life in the oceans, and vital to all life on our planet.
 It takes thousands of years for coral thickets to grow into a reef and yet, in just the last 35 years, 98% of reef-building hard corals have been destroyed in the Caribbean Sea.
 Once I saw what a healthy marine ecosystem could be, I knew I had to do something to help preserve, protect, and restore the others.

 I will share more about coral restoration and individuals, organizations, businesses, and governments working to preserve and restore reefs on this site, and invite you to share your comments, observations and experiences.
 Follow our blog, and become a part of our mission.

 Be a coral crusader and reef hero!
 Learn.
 Participate.
 Support.

 Follow our team of Crusaders around the globe and see how great waves of change occur with individuals acting.

 You know how when you’re just getting into something and you see references to that in every...